 - One downside to live plants is their destructibility.
 Goldfish will munch on just about any plant, so finding a plant that will not be devoured can be tricky.
 Even if the goldfish cannot digest the plants, they will often tear them apart.
 This can lead to clogged filters and a messy tank.

 - They require regular pruning and thinning, as well as proper substrate for root growth.
 This means more work on your part.
-For more on plant care, I would suggest reading this informative article on live plant care.

 - Live plants can introduce harmful bacteria and/or diseases into your tank if they are not properly cleaned first.

 - Plastic plants are virtually indestructible.
 Goldfish may peck on them to try to find food, but will never succeed in damaging them.
 This is especially nice when it comes to maintaining a clean aquarium.
 They can last for years on end, retaining their shape and color.
 They can also be easily arranged and rearranged in the substrate without fear of damaging delicate root systems and are often weighted for convenient positioning.